kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 5.5.3 -- portrait of very tired Anh](https://github.com/kenatiod/MUT/blob/main/Fig-5-5-3.png)

-Bassam looked at her and replied, "Absolutely.
-It's clear that relying on any single benchmark or narrow task type won't cut it.
+Bassam looked at her and replied, "It's clear that relying on any single benchmark or narrow task type won't cut it.
 We need a diverse suite of evaluations that tap into different facets of understanding - from language comprehension to reasoning to grounded interaction with the world."

 CASPAR was, as usual, with them, "I agree.
 And I appreciate you both taking the time to carefully consider what benchmarks will be most meaningful and illuminating for assessing my capabilities.
 I'm ready to be put through my paces!"